 - How did you structure the discovery and delivery process?

-- Building up on that: Which frameworks & tools did you chose to apply and why?
+- Building upon that: Which frameworks & tools did you choose to apply and why?
 Would you pick those again (for the same context)?

 - What was the measurable outcome?